Minimizing transients via the Kreiss system norm: Kreiss system norm

 \section{Kreiss system norm}

-A difficulty already mentioned in \cite{leveque} is that $M_0(A)$, and similarly $\mathcal M_0(G)$, is hard to compute, let alone optimize.
+As observed in \cite{leveque}, it may be difficult to compute $M_0(A)$ and $\mathcal M_0(G)$ fast and accurately enough for the purpose of optimization.
 In response, the authors of \cite{leveque} propose to use the {\it Kreiss constant} $K(A)$ of a matrix $A \in \mathbb R^{n\times n}$ as an alternative measure of normality.
 The latter is defined as

 and its computation was investigated in \cite{mitchell1,mitchell2,an_kreiss}.
 By the famous Kreiss Matrix Theorem \cite[p.
 151, p.183]{trefethen_embree} the estimate